vjvashisth/zania-assignment/README.md

 2. **Question Matcher:** To match the input questions against the extracted PDF content using various search strategies.
 3. **Answer Extraction:** To extract the specific answers and format them in a structured JSON blob.
 4. **Slack Integration:** To post the resulting answers in a Slack channel.
+5. **Web Interface:** To upload PDF file, API key and ask questions using an interface.

 ## Workflow
 **Input:**
-1. Questions List: A list of questions provided by the user.
+1. Questions: Provided by the user.
 2. PDF File: The PDF document in which the answers to the questions need to be found.

 **Processing:**